krobison10/applyapp/Readme.txt

 the company name, or by the application status.
 Some of the fields are subfields of other fields, such as company details being a subset of company name and job description being a subset of position name.

+PROJECT STRUCTURE

+The project has two main directories, server and client.
+The backend lives in server and uses the python flask framework, the main script is named app.py which contains all the endpoints and sql.
+Helpers.py contains a few more functions.
+The client directory houses the pages, stylesheets, and javascript.
+These can all be found in the pages directory with subdirectories for each page.
+All the files outside of client and server are for the heroku deployment.